Skip to content

 Terminal window

-containment-chamber operator rotate unseal-cancel \
+containment-chamber operator rotate quorum-cancel \

 --auth-token "$AUTH_TOKEN" \